The Christmas Narratives: Stories of Grace, Salvation, Peace, and Truth

 More treasures can be found in the Christmas narratives than just the gold, frankincense, and myrrh.

-The Christmas story and the narratives that make up the Christmas story are simple yet profound, humble yet glorious, and always full of wonder.
+The narratives that make up the Christmas story are simple yet profound, humble yet glorious, and always full of wonder.
 They are about normal people, yet filled with wonderful and supernatural events.
-Here in this story, God invades the planet earth with His peace, His hope, and His gift of salvation — His Son Jesus Christ.
+Here in this story, God invades the earth with His peace, His hope, and His gift of salvation — His Son Jesus Christ.

 This Christmas season, consider a few suggestions for you and your family that can greatly bless your observance of Christmas.